astro-datalab/digestor/docs/sdss.rst

 * Example post-load SQL::

     --
     -- Version for FITS-style unsigned integers.
+This ifunction is no -- longer required.
     --
     CREATE OR REPLACE FUNCTION sdss_dr14.uint64(id bigint) RETURNS numeric(20,0) AS $$ DECLARE